kalxas/rasdaman/doc/main/02_inst-guide.rst

 This manual should be read in conjunction with the complete rasdaman documentation set which this guide is part of.
-The documentation set in its completeness covers all important infor­mat­ion needed to work with the rasdaman system, such as programming and query access to databases, guidance to utilities such as *raswct*, release notes, and additional information on the rasdaman wiki.
+The documentation set in its completeness covers all important information needed to work with the rasdaman system, such as programming and query access to databases, guidance to utilities such as *raswct*, release notes, and additional information on the rasdaman wiki.